-LAS VEGAS -- Arizona men’s basketball beat the Colorado Buffaloes and advanced to the semifinal of the Pac-12 tournament on Thursday.
+LAS VEGAS -- Arizona men’s basketball beat the Colorado Buffaloes and advanced to the Pac-12 tournament semifinal on Thursday.
 Here are six takeaways from the game.

 The last time Arizona played Colorado somewhere other than McKale, the Buffs came out victorious.
 After that game in early January, Arizona head coach Sean Miller said he could not get his guys to play with effort on defense.